ABOUT

 Scholar, philosopher, advocate, mentor, teacher, and educational leader, Dr. Eric Smaw embodies the ideals and values of the engaged, global citizen that lies at the heart of this University’s educational mission.

-A much-loved, award-winning teacher, whose innovative courses have been featured in regional and national media, Dr. Smaw has ceaselessly sought opportunities to foster rigorous, critical thinking
+A much-loved, award-winning teacher, whose innovative courses have been featured in regional and national media, Dr. Smaw has

-among his students and empower them within and beyond his classroom.
-His crucial contribution to the development of critical-race-theory courses at Rollins College is one example.
+ceaselessly sought opportunities to foster rigorous, critical thinking among his students and empower them within and beyond his classroom.
+His crucial contribution to the development of logic courses at Rollins College is one example.
 Another is the Rollins College Debate Team that he founded, and whose members he mentored to first-place finishes at national and international competitions.
-Recognizing the potential impact that the team could have beyond the college itself, he went on to create the popular Great Debate forum, an international cultural and debating exchange.
-Through this program, students at schools and colleges in Florida are exposed to art, ballet, modern dance, poetry, theatre, and musical compositions, and participate in international debating exchanges with debating societies from countries throughout the world, including this fall with the Hellenic American University debating team.
+Recognizing the potential impact that the team could have beyond the college itself, he went on to create the popular Great Debate forum, an international cultural and debating exchange which has featured debate teams from around the world, including the Cambridge Debating Union, the Jamaican Association for Debating Empowerment, iDebate Rwanda, the China Foreign Affairs University Debate Team, the Hellenic American University Debating Team, and many others.
+Through this program, students at schools and colleges in Florida are exposed to art, ballet, modern dance, poetry, theatre, and musical compositions, and participate in international debating exchanges with debating societies from around the world.

 Dr. Smaw’s commitment extends beyond his students and the young debaters to the broader communities of health care professionals and scholars in his roles as medical ethicist and philosopher-practitioner, and further to national forums of public discourse and the international partnerships he has fostered between Rollins College and universities abroad.